Mathematics PhD

 Thomas (Pok-Yin) Yu, PhD (Stanford University).
 Professor.
 Multiscale mathematics, wavelets, applied harmonic analysis, subdivision algorithms, nonlinear analysis, applied differential geometry and data analysis.

 Matthew Ziemke, PhD (University of South Carolina).
-Assistant Teaching Professor.
+Associate Teaching Professor.
 Functional Analysis, Operator Algebras, Semigroups, Mathematical Physics

 Emeritus Faculty